Aries constellation

 Pro Tip: The Vernal Equinox Symbol

 The symbol ♈ (Aries) marks the vernal equinox in astronomical tradition, even though precession has shifted the actual equinox point into Pisces.
-When the Sun reaches Aries on your charts, you're observing one of the four cardinal moments of the year — a profound reminder that the sky is a calendar written in light and geometry.
+When the Sun reaches Aries on your charts, you're at one of the four cardinal moments of the year — a reminder that the sky has served as a calendar for thousands of years.